juliuskunze/jaxnet/DESIGN.md

-# Design
+# Alternative API designs

-This document discusses some alternative functional API designs.
+This document compares some alternative functional API designs for defining custom modules to JAXnet's current implementation.

 ## Alternative: Defining parameters and submodules inline